Back to school: Our energy basics handy tips

 Are you compliant with energy regulation?

-Increasing legislation aimed at reducing organisations’ carbon emissions is bringing energy compliance into focus for more organisations than ever before.
-If DEC, SECR, ESOS, and TM44 are a confusing set of acronyms, talk to us and we can help you evaluate your need to comply and take care of all the processes for you.
+Increasing legislation aimed at reducing carbon emissions is bringing energy compliance into focus for more schools than ever before.
+If DEC, SECR, and TM44 are a confusing set of acronyms, talk to us and we can help evaluate your need to comply and take care of all the processes for you.

 Are you minimising energy wastage?

-The cheapest kWh is the one you don’t use – and yet many organisations are wasting energy unnecessarily.
+The cheapest kWh is the one you don’t use – and yet many schools are wasting energy unnecessarily.
 Simple housekeeping, such as turning off appliances instead of using standby functions, maximising the use of natural light before switching on the lights, and setting the correct temperature can offer useful energy savings.
 Going a step further and updating old and inefficient appliances; and updating lighting to energy saving LEDs offer impressive annual savings for a small investment.
-A simple energy audit can help to identify how and where your building is using the most energy with recommendations to reduce your consumption, which can be a good first step before any large scale investment in energy saving technology and infrastructure.
+A simple energy audit can help to identify how and where your building is using the most energy with recommendations to reduce your consumption, which can be a good first step before any large-scale investment in energy-saving technology and infrastructure.